SBalint959/DigitalTweenNreal/README.md

 # DigitalTweenNreal
 This project consists of two Unity applications that work together to place a house model in the real world and send its data and geographical coordinates to a Python Flask server.
 The first app is made for NReal Light AR glasses and works with placing the model in the real-world environment.
-Since the AR glasses don't have an embedded GPS system, we developed a simple mobile app, used to send geographical coordinates of the user to the NReal app.
+Since the AR glasses don't have an embedded GPS system, we developed a simple mobile app, used to send geographical coordinates of the user to the NReal app using a Flask server.
 There is another app that takes the model data from the Flask server and recreates it in a Digital Twin, but since we did not develop the app, it is not here as a part of this project.
-The system uses another Flask server to store the geographical coordinates of the user so the NReal app can read and use them accordingly.

 ## Project Overview
 ### Components